Inclusion & Diversity

 Virginia Tech and CNRE offer plenty of opportunities for finding your people and making new connections.

-More opportunities to help you succeed
+More resources to help you succeed

 Check out some additional resources for finding your niche and accomplishing your goals.
 More scholarship opportunities for CNRE students are listed on the Scholarships page.